learn-co-curriculum/fibonacci-recursive/README.md

 }
 ```

+Stuck?
+Here are some hints:

-Hint: Code the base cases first.
+- Code the base cases first.

-Hint: You may wish to look up how the fibonacci sequence is expressed as a formula.
+- You may wish to look up how the fibonacci sequence is expressed as a formula.

-Hint: Start small.
-What needs to happen if n is 1 or n is 2?
+- Start small.
+What needs to happen if `n` is 1 or `n` is 2?

 Use the language of your choosing.
-We've included starter files for some languages where you can pseudocode, explain your solution and code.
+We've included starter files for some
+languages where you can pseudocode, explain your solution and code.

-## Before you start coding:
+## Before you start coding

 1. Rewrite the problem in your own words
 2. Validate that you understand the problem